ArbuzowyZnachor/nvim/README.md

 # nvim
-My personal try to build and maintain PDE built upon NeoVim
+My personal try to build and maintain PDE built upon NeoVim in Windows